Skip to main content

 name: <secret-name> # name of the secret where the username is stored

-In the case of AWS, where you have to specify the Access Key and Access Secret, the process is similar to the static credentials one.
-You will need to create a secret with those values, and then, create a CRD like this (the name of the resource has to be the hostname of the registry to be configured and it has to end with .amazonaws.com):
+In the case of AWS IAM User, where you have to specify the Access Key and Access Secret, the process is similar to the static credentials CRD.
+For AWS IAM User credentials (Access Key and Secret Access Key), the process is similar to configuring static credentials.
+First, create a secret containing the Access Key and Secret Access Key values.
+Then, create a CRD like this (the name of the resource has to be the hostname of the registry to be configured and it has to end with .amazonaws.com, e.g. 111122223333.dkr.ecr.eu-central-1.amazonaws.com):

 apiVersion: admin.okteto.com/v1